The Big Big Lotto Review

 Some of the exciting bits and pieces refer to the payment of prizes.
 For a start, the terms and conditions state you may be charged a processing fee that depends on the type of withdrawal method you choose.

 Payments are made once per week, on a Tuesday.
 This is another bit of information to factor in on top of the payment processing period of seven days mentioned above.
-There’s also a maximum payouteuros20,000 euros.
+There’s also a maximum payouteuros20,000 euro.

 A final thing to keep in mind is that The Big Big Lotto reserves the right to terminate your account at any time and based on their criteria.
 If your account is terminated, you’ll be incapable of withdrawing the funds available in it at the time of termination.